nftyte/impure-diamond/README.md

 # Impure Diamond

-A reference implementation of an impure diamond: an [EIP-2535](https://github.com/ethereum/EIPs/issues/2535) diamond with immutable functions that can be upgraded.
+A reference implementation of an impure diamond: an [EIP-2535](https://github.com/ethereum/EIPs/issues/2535) diamond with upgradable functions defined directly in the contract.

-By implementing upgradable functions directly in the contract, an impure diamond can save gas on deployment and other transactions while maintaining upgradability.
+An impure diamond can save gas on deployment and other transactions without sacrificing upgradability.

 ## Inclusions